tirzah2/voicegen/README.md

 ### Managing Sounds

 - **Generating Sound Effects**: Use the `/effect` command to generate sound effects.
-- **Editing Lyrics**: Right-click on a sound icon and select "Edit Lyrics" to modify the lyrics.
+- **Editing Description**: Right-click on a sound icon in the HUD to "Edit Description".

 ### Playing Sounds